akashsonowal/optimal-portfolio-construction/README.md

 ## Result:

--  With the final selected portfolio, a profit of +13.09 % was achieved over a period of 4 months.
+-  With the final selected portfolio, gains of +13.09 % was achieved over a period of 4 months.